iifl-logo

 D. Raw Material Trends

-Raw material prices account for about 55-65% of the turnover of tyre manufacturers.
-Natural rubber (NR), carbon black, nylon tyre cord fabric (NTCF), styrene butadiene rubber (SBR) and polybutadiene rubber (PBR) are among the main raw materials used to manufacture tyres.
+Raw materials, including natural rubber, carbon black, nylon tyre cord fabric and synthetic rubber account for almost 60% of your companys sales turnover.
+Changes in raw material cost, styrene butadiene rubber (SBR) and polybutadiene rubber (PBR) are among the main raw materials used to manufacture tyres.

 E. Capacity Expansion